hemgenix_Logo

 About hemophilia B

-Hemophilia B is a rare, X-linked hereditary disorder characterized by bleeding, pain, and long-term complications.1-3 Hemophilia B is caused by a defect in a gene encoding coagulation factor IX, which is expressed primarily in hepatocytes and occurs in 5 per 100,000 male births.3-6 The severity of hemophilia B typically correlates to native coagulation factor activity.
-Severe hemophilia B is characterized by spontaneous and/or traumatic bleeding into joints, muscles, and internal organs, and can result in reduced life expectancy.2,3,7
+Hemophilia B is a rare, X-linked hereditary disorder characterized by bleeding, pain, and long-term complications.2-4 Hemophilia B is caused by a defect in a gene encoding coagulation factor IX, which is expressed primarily in hepatocytes.
+This mutation occurs in 5 per 100,000 male births.4-6 The severity of hemophilia B typically correlates to native coagulation factor activity.
+Severe hemophilia B is characterized by spontaneous and/or traumatic bleeding into joints, muscles, and internal organs and can result in reduced life expectancy.3,4,7

 What is HEMGENIX?